hnykda/tutos/docs/source/RPi.rst

 If yes, it is great!
 You can procced.
 It is what we need - we need RPi, when it boots up, to automatically connect to the network.
 Then we will able to connect to it.
-You will need one more think to find out - which IP address router asign to you when you connected by cable - it is very probable that RPi will get the same, or similiar.
-Don't be afraid - it is easy to get (IP address)[how to get ip address].
+You will need one more thing to find out - which IP address does router assign to you when you connect by cable - it is very probable that RPi will get very similiar.
+Don't be afraid - it is easy to get `IP address <http://apple.stackexchange.com/questions/19783/how-do-i-know-the-ip-addresses-of-other-computers-in-my-network>`_.
 On modern systems, one command :) .

 Ok, now you have to insert SD card to RPi and connect it to your router with ethernet cable and then turn RPi on by inserting power supply.
-The diodes starts flashing.
+The diods start flashing.
 Now back to your computer and we will try to connect it using **SSH**.
-SSH is just "magic power" which enables to connect from one to other computer.
+SSH is just "magic power" which enables to connect to another computer.

-RPi is already ready and waits for connection.
-How to use ssh and some utilities (Linux, Mac) or programs (Windows) is supereasy - you will find a tons of tutorials on the internet (keywords: how to use ssh).
+RPi is already ready and waits for SSH connection.
+How to use SSH is supereasy - you will find a tons of tutorials on the internet (keywords: how to use ssh).
 IP address is the probably the one you assigned before.
 It will be something like this: ``192.168.0.x``, ``10.0.0.14x`` or similar.
 Next thing you need is username.
-It's just "root".
+It's just "root" (and password also).

 If your RPi haven't got this address (ssh is not working), than there are two options.